 Identify Your Customers

-You have to focus in for an effective marketing campaign.
+You have to focus on an effective marketing campaign.
 Identifying who your customers are is key.
-If you don't know who they are then you won't know what package of services you should be providing and at what price.
+If you don't know who they are, then you won't know what package of services you should be providing and at what price.

 Know the Niche

-For instance if you're focusing on the financial services sector it is highly unlikely that you would manage to sell to them via Facebook.
-They’re simply not there and if they are there, it's unlikely that they frequent Facebook for business purposes.
+For instance, if you're focusing on the financial services sector, it is highly unlikely that you would manage to sell to them via Facebook.
+They’re simply not there; if they are there, it's unlikely they will frequent Facebook for business purposes.

-You'd be more likely to find them on LinkedIn or Xing, on industry forums, responding to industry articles, and at industry events.
-They're also less price sensitive than say targeting SMB start-ups.
-You need to be able to identify these things for selling managed services effectively.
+You'd be more likely to find them on LinkedIn, on industry forums, responding to industry articles, and at industry events.
+They're also less price sensitive than, say, targeting SMB startups.
+You need to be able to identify these things to sell managed services effectively.

 Tailor Your Offerings

 It's not complicated research to carry out, and it’s vital to your business, yet many strangely overlook it.
-Take some time over the next week or two to sit down, ask yourself exactly whom your ideal customer is, and work out what they are looking for.
-Once you've done that you'll have a much easier time selling managed services.
+Take some time over the next week or two to sit down, ask yourself exactly who your ideal customer is, and work out what they are looking for.
+Once you've done that, you'll have a much easier time selling managed services.

 Have you defined the niche that you’re in and/or the niche that you're servicing?
-Share your thoughts with us in the Comments section.
-We'd love to hear your experiences.
+Share your thoughts with us in the comments section.
+We'd love to hear about your experiences.